raspberrypilearning/lego-data-dash/en/step_8.md

 --- task ---

 **Think** about what your sliding indicator will measure, and what the lowest and highest readings might be.
 Write them down somewhere so you don't forget them.
+For an NO2 reading

 --- /task ---